 - Political, government, lobbying or advocacy groups

-In order to determine eligibility please include a copy of each applicable document with your application, noted below, that pertains to your charity or foundation.
+To determine eligibility please include with your application, a copy of each document noted below, that pertains to your charity or foundation:

 - Letters patent

 - Memorandum/articles of association, signed as required